 The Japanese invented miso seasoning by fermenting soybeans with salt and a really ‘fun-guy’ called koji.
 You’ve probably heard of miso soup before as that’s the most common use of this seasoning and a tasty way to get more probiotics.
+Check out our gut friendly miso broth recipe here.
 You can also try adding miso to a salad dressing or make pesto sauce with an added probiotic punch.

 Despite this fermented tea drink being centuries old, it’s suddenly become quite trendy and even popping up on cocktail menus.
 Sweet tea turns into this concoction through fermentation so it also has the same health benefits as tea but with extra probiotics.

 To be eaten only with sausages.
 Well technically you can eat this probiotic food alongside anything your gut desires but if you want a classic German experience, give sauerkraut a try with sausages.
 You can even make your own sauerkraut by fermenting super finely shredded cabbage.
 Sauerkraut’s Asian cousin kimchi is also made by fermenting cabbage and spices.
 Loaded with vitamins and antioxidants as well as probiotic makes both true gut health heroes.